 The Bank Reconciliation report allows you to check that you have correctly entered all transactions related to a specific bank account.
 A reconciled bank account occurs when the sum of all transactions on a bank, loan or credit card statement equals the sum of all transactions entered into your online accounting file for that same period and Bank Account.
-Below there is a video to help

 You may have to take into account transactions that have been entered into your online accounting file that have not yet appeared on your bank statement.
 These may include uncleared cheques, credit card or merchant transactions not yet processed.